Most important aspects on choosing a domain name for your blog

-Domains are the base of the future business, so you have to be careful about choosing the right one.
+Domains are the base of the future business, so you have to be careful about choosing the right one for your blog brand.
 Once you setup one and started to market it, it’d be harder to change to another one.
 Here are some domain examples,

 Meaningful domains

 There could be two types of domains, meaningful and non-meaningful.
-Meaningful domains are dictionary word domains like business.com, news.com etc. These are highly brandable and most of them are already taken.
+Meaningful domains are dictionary word domains like business.com, news.com etc. These are good for blog branding but most of them are already taken.
 Non-meaningful domains could be any thing which are not real words but could be made into a brand like, twitter.com, digg.com, sphinn.com etc. Non-meaningful domains are tougher to brand.

 Your name as the domain

-For an example, tamalanwar.com is my name as a domain.
+For an example, TamalAnwar.com is my name as a domain.
 It’s my personal asset and it’s valuable for me only.
 A personal name is harder to brand unless your name becomes something bigger like being a celebrity, business person etc. To start a blog/ website, avoid your name as the domain because it’s harder to brand and much harder to sell.
+But if you are selling your service say you are a consultant, an author and you need to brand your name, then your name as a domain is the best fit.

 Keyword-rich-domains

-These are the new trends of the web.
-A domain with keywords in it: CheapAutoParts.com, EarnWithForex.net, Build-Your-House.com etc. Keywords separated with hyphens (-) works much for getting SEO benefits.
+A domain with keywords in it: CheapAutoParts.com, EarnWithForex.net, Build-Your-House.com etc. Keywords separated with hyphens (-) works better for long tail SEO keywords but not for blog SEO.
 Most of the times a funnel site is being created to capture the top places of the search term and then the lead is being sent to the main site.

-It’s the hot trend of today.
-People are having smart domains to find their favorite words.
-It all started when Del.icio.us jump into the web.
-More and more people started to create smart domains such as ma.gnolia, sta.rtup.biz, identi.ca etc. After the twitter trend, it became even shorter like, tr.im, ow.ly, bit.ly, is.gd, cli.gs etc. Getting a smart domain now is easy but you have to spends some money for this because an average smart domain costs around $100-$500/year (till now)
+It all started when del.icio.us (Currently Delicious) jump into the web.
+More and more people started to create smart domains such as ma.gnolia, sta.rtup.biz, identi.ca etc. After the twitter trend, it became even shorter like, tr.im, ow.ly, bit.ly, is.gd, cli.gs etc. Getting a smart domain now is easy but you have to spends some money for this because an average smart domain costs around $100-$500/year (till now) -if you are interested in a domain hack, then check out this website: Domai.nr

 Adding a special word in your domain will turn your blog definite.
-For an example if you put the word, “Daily” such as dailyblogtips.com -then your readers will think that you’re publishing daily articles.
-But as a blogger, you can’t write daily, so avoid this word.
-Adding a keyword in your blog such as, “Nokia” will limit your blog into writing about nokia cell phones.
-Instead of being definite, try indefinite like “Mobile” rather than using “Nokia.”
+For an example if you put the word, “Daily” such as dailyblogtips.com (very popular blog on the internet)-then your readers will think that you’re publishing daily articles.
+But as a blogger, you may not write daily (because of other responsibilities), so avoid this word.
+Adding a keyword in your blog such as, “iPad” will limit your blog into writing about iPads only.
+Instead of being definite, try indefinite like “Tablet/Tab” rather than using “iPad.”
 Adding the word “blog” will make it a blog.
 There’s a word “blog” in the doamin blogkori.com -meaning that this domain is only brandable for blogs.

 So what type of domain is ideal for me?

-What are the things that you put focus when choosing a domain?
+What are the things you focus when choosing a domain for your blog?
 How many domains you have now?
 Do you believe one of your domains will earn you a fortune in the future?

 Very effective post while choosing domain.